-Despite high expenses for customer acquisition and retention, operative cash flow was slightly above the prior-level at \leqslant 210.5 million (prior year: \leqslant 209.8 million).
-The decline in cash flow from operating activities from \leqslant 291.9 million in the previous year to \leqslant 153.0 was primarily due to the increase in trade payables of \leqslant 73.3 million in the previous year, due to the balance sheet date, compared with a decrease in trade payables of \leqslant 62.1 million in 2008.
+Despite high expenses for customer acquisition and retention, operative cash flow was slightly above the prior-level at \in 210.5 million (prior year: \in 209.8 million).
+The decline in cash flow from operating activities from \in 291.9 million in the previous year to \in 153.0 was primarily due to the increase in trade payables of \in 73.3 million in the previous year, due to the balance sheet date, compared with a decrease in trade payables of \in 62.1 million in 2008.

-In terms of capital expenditures, the Group invested a total of \leqslant 237.2 million in 2008 (prior year: \leqslant 343.4 million).
-As in the previous year, the main item was the purchase of shares in associated companies / joint ventures amounting to \leqslant 160.7 million (prior year: \leqslant 309.3 million).
+In terms of capital expenditures, the Group invested a total of \in 237.2 million in 2008 (prior year: \in 343.4 million).
+As in the previous year, the main item was the purchase of shares in associated companies / joint ventures amounting to \in 160.7 million (prior year: \in 309.3 million).
 This resulted mainly from the acquisition of shares in Versatel and freenet as well as contributions to EFF Funds No. 1 and No. 2.
-The sale of twenty4help in 2007 resulted in proceeds of \leqslant 85.2 million.
+The sale of twenty4help in 2007 resulted in proceeds of \in 85.2 million.

-Investments in tangible and intangible assets amounting to € 42.0 million (prior year: € 58.8 million) focused mainly on the Product segment, and in particular on the scheduled expansion of data centers, infrastructure and server capacities.
-An amount of € 50.9 million was invested in other financial assets in 2008 (mainly for investments as part of EFF Fund No. 3).
-This was opposed by capital repayments from EFF Fund No. 1 and proceeds from the sale of our investment Bigpoint amounting to € 32.3 million.
-The disbursement of € 31.5 million in the previous year resulted mainly from the acquisition of shares in Drillisch ΔG
+Investments in tangible and intangible assets amounting to \in 42.0 million (prior year: \in 58.8 million) focused mainly on the Product segment, and in particular on the scheduled expansion of data centers, infrastructure and server capacities.
+An amount of \in 50.9 million was invested in other financial assets in 2008 (mainly for investments as part of EFF Fund No. 3).
+This was opposed by capital repayments from EFF Fund No. 1 and proceeds from the sale of our investment

+Bigpoint amounting to \in 32.3 million.
+The disbursement of \in 31.5 million in the previous year resulted mainly from the acquisition of shares in Drillisch AG.